 Will Hurst is an award-winning journalist who has spent his career writing about architecture and construction for national titles including the Guardian, Times and Financial Times.
 Will's investigation into the Garden Bridge won him a Press Gazette British Journalism Award in 2017 and was shortlisted for that year's Paul Foot Award.
 Will has written extensively about the built environment's contribution to the climate crisis and is currently leading the AJ's RetroFirst campaign for the re-use of existing buildings. www.architectsjournal.co.uk

-Dan Jestico Sustainability expert Director of Futures, Iceni Projects
+Dan Jestico Sustainability expert Sustainable Design Director, Savills